MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/readme.txt

 Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

 == Changelog ==

+* 1.3.3 (2018-03-31)
+	* Bug fix: a modified Salesforce Contact, which is not mapped to a user in WordPress but when the fieldmap does exist, would try to create a new user in WordPress but fail to add the email address to the email field.
+	* Bug fix: the key and prematch fields were ignored if their Salesforce status was not updateable, so this broke prematch checking in those cases.
+	* New: small tweaks to plugin readme, inline form text.

 * 1.3.2 (2018-03-16)
 	* Bug fix: this plugin would sometimes conflict with jQuery from other plugins, especially older ones.
 This puts the object into an enclosure instead.